seek-oss/sku/README.md

 }
 ```

-If you need to specify a different config path/name you can do so with the `--config` parameter.
+If you need to specify a different config file you can do so with the `--config` parameter.

 ```bash
 $ sku start --config sku.custom.config.js